 Tirf use in Optical Fibre

-Total internal reflection is used in fibre optics which has number of advantages in telecommunication field.
-Fiber optics consists of hair size threads of glass or plastic through which light can be travelled.
+Total internal reflection is used in fiber optics which has a number of advantages in the telecommunication field.
+Fiber optics consist of hair size threads of glass or plastic through which light can be traveled.

-The inner part of the fibre optics is called core that carries the light and an outer concentric shell is called cladding.
-The core is made of glass or plastic or relatively high index of refraction.
+The inner part of the fiber optics is called core that carries the light and an outer concentric shell is called cladding.
+The core is made of glass or plastic or a relatively high index of refraction.
 The cladding is made of glass or plastic, but of relatively low refractive index.
-Light entering from one end of the core strikes the core-cladding boundary at an angle of incidence greater than critical angle and is refracted back into the core.
-In this way light travels many kilometers with small loss of energy.
+Light entering from one end of the core strikes the core-cladding boundary at an angle of incidence greater than the critical angle and is refracted back into the core.
+In this way, light travels many kilometers with a small loss of energy.

-Light pipe is the bundle of thousands of optical fibres bounded together.
-They are used to illuminate the inaccessible places by the doctors or engineers.
+The light pipe is the bundle of thousands of optical fibers bonded together.
+They are used to illuminate the inaccessible places by doctors or engineers.
 For example, doctors view inside the human body.
 They can also be used to transmit images from one point to another.